 York St John staff are offered up to 26 weeks at full pay, with a further 26 weeks at half pay, depending on your length of service.

 Our Employee Assistance Programme offers free advice and support to staff.
 You can access the service through a 24/7 telephone helpline and structured phone and face to face counselling with CareFirst.

 Practical advice is also available on issues ranging from debt and consumer issues to relationships.

 Health Cash Plan

-After a qualifying period, all of our staff are eligible to join our Health Cash Plan.
+After a qualifying period of 6 months, all of our staff are eligible to join our Health Cash Plan.

 The plan provides a range of discounts and support for your healthcare, including dental and optician appointments.
 In certain cases this cover can also extend to your family members.

 We know that you may have a variety of work-life balance priorities throughout your career.
 We aim to support this through our flexi-time scheme.
 Many of our roles allow flexibility in work patterns.